 February 2013 3

-West Contra Costa County is a microcosm of the entire San Francisco Bay Area-diverse.
-The city of Richmond, largest in the West County area, extends from the upper middle class, basically-white Point Richmond area on the bay, through the lower income, primarily black and Hispanic flatlands, into the high-income, mainly white El Cerrito, Kensington and the Berkeley hills.
-The growing communities to the north of the college tend to be more strictly middle-class and ethnically mixed.
+In its diversity, West Contra Costa County is a microcosm of the entire San Francisco Bay Area.
+The city of Richmond, the largest in the West County area, extends from the upper middle class, predominantly-white Point Richmond area on the bay, through the lower income, primarily black and Hispanic flatlands, into the high-income, mainly white areas of El Cerrito, Kensington, and the Berkeley hills.
+The growing communities to the north of the college tend to be more middle-class and ethnically mixed.

 The college is centrally located to most of the cities and towns within the radius of the western part of Contra Costa County.
-The total population of this part of the county has grown from the 1990 census of 182,980 to the 2000 census count of 201,842--an increase of 18,862, to the 2010 census count of 225,264 –an increase of 23,422.

 The service area in which Contra Costa College is located represents a diverse mixture of 15.1% white, 26.8% Hispanic, 24.3% African American, 21.5% Asian/Filipino, 0.5% American Indian/Alaskan Native, and 0.9% Pacific Islander.
 Student enrollment demographics closely parallel these community percentages.